GitHubDragonFly/CAER_Video_GUI/README.md

 - Open and play either 1 or 2 video files as well as loop them
 - Take a screenshot of the current video frame from any open window (files will be saved in the app's folder)

+# CAER_Image_GUI
+This is an expanded version of the app found [here](https://github.com/jasmcaus/caer/blob/master/examples/GUI/caer_gui.py), so check it out for features as well as the picture of the app.

+It additionally supports SVG and GIF files but does require installing the python `pyvips` package as well as `pyvips libraries` in addition to caer.
+Make sure to read the [pyvips](https://libvips.github.io/libvips/install.html) installation instructions.

+Also make sure to understand that any foreign SVG files could pose a security risk, so maybe check this [SVG Sanitizer Test](http://svg.enshrined.co.uk/) page for a little bit of additional help.

 # License
 Licensed under MIT license.